vass-engineering/Demo-backupOpenShift46-velero/Readme.md

 3. Check Volume Snapshot Classes for CSI provider
 4. Install Velero integrated with AWS provider and CSI-provider.
 5. Deploy a WordPress using MariaDB as the database with a persistent volume as an example.
-6. Apply an example Theme to the wordpress.
+6. Apply an example Theme to the WordPress.
 7. Make a backup of our WordPress project
 8. Delete and recover our WordPress project